Franz Conrad von Hötzendorf: Death

 After the war, Conrad denied any personal guilt for the outbreak and the results of the war and blamed the Imperial court and politicians for it.
 Embittered and sickened, he died on 25 August 1925, while taking a cure in Mergentheim, Germany.

-When he was buried at Hietzing Cemetery in Vienna on 2 September 1925, more than 100,000 mourners participated in observances.
+When he was buried at Hietzinger Cemetery in Vienna on 2 September 1925, more than 100,000 mourners participated in observances.
 After long discussion, his grave of honor (Ehrengrab) was redesignated a historical grave in 2012.

 Ennobled as Freiherr, usually translated as Baron, in 1910 and made a Graf, usually translated as count, in 1918, Conrad became simply Franz Conrad-Hötzendorf in April 1919, when the First Austrian Republic abolished nobility for its citizens.
 (Note: The proper family name is Conrad. von Hötzendorf is also a title.
 From April 1919 Conrad's official name was Franz Conrad-Hötzendorf, since the Republic of Austria abolished nobility for its citizens by law.)